lenisha/appsrv-dockerlab/02-MatterMostContainer.md

 - Create ACR (if not yet created previously)

-## 3. Import mattermot container to ACR
+## 3. Import mattermost container to ACR

 - Login to azure using `az login`